Mo3az00/simple-node-server/docs/register-a-free-digitalocean-account.md

 # Register a free DigitalOcean account

-__Note:__
-If you want to use another provider for your server you can skip this and the next step.
+__Note:__ If you want to use another provider for your server you can skip this and the next step.

 ## Why DigitalOcean?

-[DigitalOcean](https://www.digitalocean.com/) is known for fast and reliable servers at an affordable price, with lots of great featres that can be added later, if needed.
+[DigitalOcean](https://www.digitalocean.com/) is known for fast and reliable servers at an affordable price, with lots of great features that can be added later, if they are needed.

-The smalles droplet can handle multiple Node.js applications or start multiple process of the same application and costs (as of 12th Feb.
-2018) $5 per month.
+The smallest droplet can handle multiple Node.js applications or start multiple process of the same application and costs only $5 per month (2018-02-12).

 ## Sign up